dbrant/ftape/README.md

 There is also `scripts/MAKEDEV.ftape` that you should run to create the necessary device nodes under `/dev/`.

 Once all of this is done, and the kernel modules get loaded without errors, you can interact with the device files, e.g. `/dev/nqft0`, `/dev/rawqft0` and so on.

+For extra convenience, there are scripts in the `modules/` directory for loading the modules with the proper parameters for specific types of drives (look inside these scripts for examples and explanations of the parameters):
+* `insert_floppy` for when you have a drive connected to the floppy controller (FDC), such as Colorado 250, etc.
+* `insert_max` for when you have a Ditto Max drive, specifically, connectd to the floppy controller.
+* `insert_parallel` for when you have a drive connected to the parallel port.